awi-esc/Datasets/README.md

 ## Pre-compilation vs run-time: mind the global state when used inside a module

-If `Datasets` is initialized inside a module (as opposed to the main script), the global datasets storage in the `Datasets` module is wiped out in the calling script, due how pre-compilation works.
-Similarly, if initialized in the main script, the initialized global storage won't be accessible from the module top-level scope (it will inside the functions that are executed at run time).
+If `Datasets` is initialized inside a module with pre-compilation (i.e. with a Project.toml on its own), the global datasets storage in the `Datasets` module during pre-compilation is different from run-time.
+In other words, if `register_datasets` is actually called at import time (and not simply defined inside some function), everything will work as it should until pre-compilation is over, at which point the global state inside `Datasets` will be wiped out, as if it was not yet initialized, and any subsequent call of `download_dataset` or `get_folder` will fail.
+Note this does not occur if the module is simply imported via `include()`, where no pre-compilation takes place, or if pre-compilation is disabled.

 Several strategies can be used to overcome this problem:

-1. Move the storage to your module state: Define a `DATASETS = Dict()` in the module of interest, and always pass  `datasets=DATASETS` to functions like `register_datasets` and `download_dataset(s)`.
+1. Move the storage to your module state: Define a `DATASETS = Dict()` in your module, to be used as storage instead of the GLOBAL_STATE in `Datasets`, and always pass  `datasets=DATASETS` to functions like `register_datasets` and `download_dataset(s)`.
+   Your module state will persist.

-2. Alternatively, initialize `Datasets` in the main / REPL, not in the module, and use the Datasets functions inside functions executed at run-time.
-Or alternatively, define an `init_datasets` function in the module, which is called during pre-compilation (top-level, e.g. after import and export statements) and must be called again in the main script / REPL.
+2. Alternatively, initialize `Datasets` in the main / REPL, not in the module, and use the Datasets calls inside functions executed at run-time (not at the module top level).
+Or alternatively, define an `init_datasets` function, which is called during pre-compilation in your module (top-level, e.g. after import and export statements) and must be called again in the main script / REPL.